-Disruption of the CSN6-desmosomal complex and protein degradation pathways underlies ARVD/C in mice and man.
-To determine the broad relevance of CSN6 pathways in desmosomal targeted diseases, we sought to assess CSN6 binding, localization, levels and function in classic mouse and human models of ARVD/C impacted by classic desmosomal loss/mutations.
-Hyperneddylation, hyper-ubiquitination and an increase in p62 levels was observed in hearts of cardiac-specific Dsp knockout mice (Figure 5A and Supplemental Figure 4B), which harbored classic ARVD/C features (23) and a reduction in CSN6 localization at the cardiac cell-cell junction (Figure 1D and E).
-Furthermore, ultrastructural analyses revealed hyper-accumulation of autophagic machinery at the cardiac cell-cell junction alongside destruction/loss of desmosomal structures (Figure 5B), similar to Csn6 knockout hearts (Figure 3H).
-To determine if CSN6 pathways are disrupted in human ARVD/C, we identified a patient with a clinical diagnosis of ARVD/C that carried a previously identified desmoplakin (DSP) R315C missense mutation (26) and pathogenic PKP2 IVS10-1 G>C splice site mutation (27, 28).
-This patient provided a genetic platform to assess the importance of the CSN6-desmosomal interaction in human ARVD/C, as CSN6 can complex with both DSP and PKP2 (Figure 1C).
-The DSP R315C mutation was of interest as it is an evolutionarily conserved amino acid within the DSP N-terminus (Figure 5C), a region that could directly interact with CSN6 (Figure 1).
+at the cardiac cell-cell junction alongside destruction/loss of desmosomal structures (Figure 5B), similar to what was seen in Csn6iKO hearts (Figure 3H).
+To determine whether CSN6 pathways are disrupted in human ARVD/C, we identified a patient with a clinical diagnosis of ARVD/C that carried a previously identified DSP R315C missense mutation (26) and pathogenic PKP2 IVS10-1 G>C splice site mutation (27, 28).
+This patient provided a genetic platform for assessing the importance of the CSN6-desmosomal interaction in human ARVD/C, as CSN6 can complex with both DSP and PKP2 (Figure 1C).
+The DSP R315C mutation was of interest, as it is an evolutionarily conserved amino acid within the DSP N terminus (Figure 5C), a region that could directly interact with CSN6 (Figure 1).
 In addition, the DSP R315C variant alone has been identified in patient populations harboring a sudden death syndrome (26), which parallels disease consequences of ARVD/C (sudden death).
-Analyses of the high resolution crystal structure of human DSP (N-terminal) plakin domain revealed that R315 is buried between the interface of two α -helices where its charged sidechain stabilizes these adjacent α -helices (Figure 5D).
-Using in silico predictions, we showed that DSP R315C destabilizes the DSP plakin domain, by breaking the electrostatic network of side chains that tether adjacent α -helices (Figure 5D), which in turn, we hypothesized lead to a disruption of the DSP-CSN6 interaction.
-Forced yeast two-hybrid assays revealed that the DSP R315C mutation abrogated the interaction between DSP and CSN6 (Figure 5E), reinforcing in silico predictions and ability of this mutation to disrupt the DSP and CSN6 interaction.
+Analyses of the high-resolution crystal structure of human DSP (N terminal) plakin domain revealed that R315 is buried between the interface of 2 $\alpha$ -helices, where its charged sidechain stabilizes these adjacent $\alpha$ -helices (Figure 5D).
+Using in silico predictions, we showed that DSP R315C destabilizes the DSP plakin domain by breaking the electrostatic network of side chains that tether adjacent $\alpha$ -helices (Figure 5D), which in turn, we hypothesized lead to a disruption of DSP-CSN6 interaction.
+Forced yeast-2-hybrid assays revealed that the DSP R315C mutation abrogated the interaction between DSP and CSN6 (Figure 5E), reinforcing in silico predictions and the ability of this mutation to disrupt the DSP and CSN6 interaction.
 Consistent with these findings, CSN6 localization was lost at the cardiac cell junction in human ARVD/C heart harboring these same desmosomal mutations (Figure 5F).
-To further reinforce that destabilization of the desmosomal-CSN6 complex underlies human ARVD/C, we showcase findings from five autopsied ARVD/C hearts harboring classic desmosomal mutations (DSP and PKP2), that highlight reduced junctional localization of CSN6 as a recurrent molecular alteration observed in human ARVD/C hearts (Figure 6).
-N-cadherin (marker of fascia adherens junction) junctional localization was not impacted in human ARVD/C hearts when compared to controls (Figure 6), further validating the specificity and relevance of junctional CSN6 dysregulation in human ARVD/C.
+To further reinforce that destabilization of the desmosomal-CSN6 complex underlies human ARVD/C, we showcase findings from 5 autopsied ARVD/C hearts harboring classic desmosomal mutations (DSP and PKP2) that highlight reduced junctional localization of CSN6 as a recurrent molecular alteration observed in human ARVD/C hearts (Figure 6).
+N-cadherin (marker of fascia adherens junction) junctional localization was not affected in human ARVD/C hearts when compared with controls (Figure 6), further validating the specificity and relevance of junctional CSN6 dysregulation in human ARVD/C.